 An entity's functional currency is determined (not chosen).
 IAS 21 (The Effects of Changes in Foreign Exchange Rates) provide factors, often referred to as indicators, that are considered when identifying the functional currency.
 In some cases, the indicators will clearly identify a particular currency as the functional currency.
 In other cases they will not.
 When the factors provide a varied result and the functional currency is not obvious, management must use judgement based on the entity's individual facts and circumstances to determine its functional currency in a way that gives a fair presentation (ie faithfully represents the economic effects of transactions, events and conditions).
-As HIC Treasury Limited has an array of differing cash flows and lack of autonomy, management has used their judgement in determining the functional currency to be GBP.
+Based on the operations and financing activities of HIC Racing (Chiswick) Limited, management has used their judgement in determining the functional currency to be GBP.